 The brutalist National Theatre is also in this area.
 I used to always see this building from the bus on my way back home across the river.
 It is one of the United Kingdom’s three most prominent publicly funded performing arts venues.

 Famous for its architecture, the Tate Modern houses the UK’s collection of modern and contemporary art.
-It is one of four ‘Tates’ and is pretty cool because it is located in an older power station.
+It is one of four ‘Tates’ and is pretty cool because it is located in an old power station making it incredibly iconic.

 Food & Drink